fnk0/NowInTheater/step3.md

 #### The RxSubscriber

 This is just a convenience class that I like to use when dealing with RxJava.
 Is not necessary but convenient.
-Makes me not forget to unsubscribe a Subscriber and also automatically logs
+Makes me not forget to unsubscribe a Subscriber and also automatically logs an exception when a error happens

 ```java
 public class RxSubscriber<T> extends Subscriber<T> {